Vehrik/FarOut/Characters/2-Vitals.md

 3 + BRAWN
 ---------

-    You have a number of Stamina points equivalent to 3 plus your Brawn Core, however this value cannot be lower than 0 in the event that your Brawn Core has a negative value.
+    You have a number of Stamina points equivalent to 3 plus your Brawn Core.
+    Stamina can be negative, which has serious implications on your Character.

     You recover 1 Stamina per hour of Break, and you automatically gain 1 bonus Stamina when you finish a Rest.
 You may not have more than 1 point of bonus